-Picking out the right tow car for your needs is an important step, as it will allow you to drive with stability.
-However, you need to choose the caravan tow car that is best suited to your needs.
+Picking out the best tow car for your needs is an important step, as it will allow you to drive with stability.
+The crucial step here be choosing the towing vehicle that is suited to your needs.
 The Practical Caravan Awards 2022 are here to help – we’re revealing our pick for the best caravan tow car over 2000kg, as well as our other top recommendations.

 The best caravan tow car over 2000kg is…

 - Towing limit: 3500kg